Skip to main content

 What should I do immediately after a car accident in El Cajon?

-After a car accident in El Cajon: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact info from witnesses, 6) Don't admit fault or apologize, 7) Notify your insurance company, 8) Contact a El Cajon car accident lawyer before giving recorded statements.
+After a car accident in El Cajon: 1) Call 911 and report the accident, 2) Seek medical attention even if you feel fine, 3) Document the scene with photos, 4) Exchange information with other drivers, 5) Get contact information from witnesses, 6) Avoid admitting fault, 7) Notify your insurance company, and 8) consider legal review before giving recorded statements or signing releases.
+The local check is whether the answer changes after matching SR-67 scene facts with care records from Sharp Grossmont Hospital.
+The answer is stronger when the claim-number trail and medical bill audit are reviewed together instead of being left in separate folders.

 How do I file a police report for a car accident in El Cajon?